JSKarras/EE148-Detecting-Red-Traffic-Lights/README.md

 Professor Pietro Perona

 HW01: Red Light Detection
-Task: In this assignment, I develop a simple matched filtering algorithm for detecting red lights in urban scenes using only NumPy functionality.
+In this assignment, I develop a simple matched filtering algorithm for detecting red lights in urban scenes using only NumPy functionality.